therossee/ThesisManagement-Group09/backend/README.md

 - GET `/api/student/applications-decision`
     - Authenticated by a student, gets all the applications with thesis infos done by the logged-in student

+- GET `/api/student/:id/career`
+    - Authenticated by a teacher, gets the career of the student with the given id
+    - Error if a student with the given id doesn't exist